moliver28/resume/_pages/about.md

 ---

-Following the words of one of my favourite artists David Bowie, I find inspirtation in pursuing exciting opportunities that allow me to leave a positive impact on people's lives.
+I find inspirtation in pursuing exciting opportunities that allow me to leave a positive impact on people's lives.
 I care about elevating people's lives through projects that promote <a href = "https://shruti-misra.github.io/research/">well-being and education </a>, and make this planet more sustainable.
 A common thread in all these pursuits is my deep appreciation for the power of <a href = "https://shruti-misra.github.io/data-science/"> data </a>, which I use to inform decisions and drive positive change.
 From research in health, education, and energy along with pursuing artistic endeavors, my goal is to leave a lasting impact on society, echoing Bowie's call to embrace exciting opportunities that make a difference.

 Currently I: